My Account

 You might have heard the phrase “you only get one chance to make a first impression” and that’s absolutely true with the entrance hallways to our homes.
 But it’s probably the area that we often neglect.
 In fact, your entrance hallway is a really important transition space within your home – whether from outside to indoors, between rooms, or between floors.
 But that doesn’t mean it has to be the no-man’s-land overflowing with coats, shoes, bikes and dog leads.
 How you decorate a hallway can set the tone for the rest of your home – for your visitors, but also for you, helping you immediately feel at peace in your own space as soon as you step in.

 Whether you have a small and/or narrow entrance hall or are blessed with a wider more open space, keeping all the clutter out of sight will keep it feeling airy and spacious.
 If you can, keep all your outdoor wear in the porch, or cupboard, or consider a hallway wardrobe.
-You can also use chests of drawers as consoles with built-in storage.
+You can also use chests of drawers and sideboards to keep things tidy.

-Both of the above customers used our Alma chest of drawers (also available in taller options, and in grey) to provide some Scandi-inspired storage outside of the bedroom, coupled with tall mirrors and accessories that add interest.
+Both of the above customers used our Alma chest of drawers to provide some Scandi-inspired storage outside of the bedroom, coupled with tall mirrors and accessories that add interest.

 Because of their slim-line design, console tables are perfect for hallways and can provide off-the-ground surface space for keys, wallets, or accessories to set that tone for your home.
 We sell a huge selection of console tables - from high gloss to chrome and glass finishes - as they’re such a popular choice for adding a bit of extra surface without overwhelming the hall.

-@stylemyhome_12 has styled one of our console tables beautifully in their hallway - along with floating shelves to add height and surface space, and a wall mirror very like our Luna.
+@stylemyhome_12 has styled one of our console tables beautifully in their hallway - along with floating shelves to add height and surface space, and a wall mirror.

 Hallways are often narrow spaces, generally without a lot of external light and a lot of wall space.
 So, adding light can really make it feel a lot bigger.
 Hallway mirrors are a really popular way of bouncing light from doors and any windows, and we just so happen to have a huge range of mirrors to suit all spaces and all tastes.